 Other internal and / or external reference points

-BBACP competencies leading to Level 2 accredited programmes
+BABCP competencies leading to level 2 accredited programmes

 Faculty and Department / School

 Faculty of Health and Medical Sciences - Psychology